 If you want to get an overall feel of Downtown Miami, catch a ride on the Metromover.
 This free mode of monorail transportation is a 4.4-mile loop, that stops at some of the major destinations downtown.
 Be sure to hop off at the American Airlines Arena to check out the home the Miami Heat!

 Why Should You Go to Miami?

-We feel like we used the word unique too many times in this guide, but that really is the best word to describe Miami.
-It’s unlike any other city we’ve been to in the USA.
+I feel like I used the word unique too many times in this travel guide to Miami, but that really is the best word to describe this city.
+It’s unlike any other city I’ve been to in the USA.
+I found it fascinating on my first visit and have only fallen more in love with it’s hidden gems the longer I live in South Florida.
 From raucous nightlife to laid back beaches, Miami truly has something for everyone.

 Miami Packing Essentials-

 - Cover Up & Swimsuit– Can’t come to Miami without lounging on the beach!